Coko-Foundation/ketty/docs/docs/userGuide/06-Administration/02-admin-localisation.md

 2. This will use the default translations provided by Ketty

 :::info
-To contribute improvements to the standardised version or **submit a new language**, refer to the ['Localisation' section](../../getInvolved/04-Localising%20Ketty's%20Interface.md) of the Contributor's Guide.
+To contribute improvements to the standardised version or **submit a new language**, refer to the ['Localisation' section](../../getInvolved/04-Localising%20Ketty's%20Interface.md) of the Get Involved Guide.
 :::

 #### Using customised versions